isomerpages/moe-bukitviewsec/_our-story/Achievements.md

 ## Achievements

+### O and N Level Achievements

+#### GCE ‘O’ Level 2024
+Congratulations to the GCE ‘O’ Level class of 2024 on your outstanding achievements.
+* 66.7% eligible for JC
+* 96.7% eligible for Poly

+Special Mention
+* 16 Bukit Viewans with 6 Distinctions or more
+* 32 Bukit Viewans with 4 or more Distinctions

+#### GCE ‘N’ Level 2024
+Congratulations to the GCE ‘N’ level class of 2024 on your outstanding achievements.

+Special Mention
+* 7 Bukit Viewans qualifying for PFP.
+* 16 Bukit Viewans with 3 or more Distinctions

 #### SCDF Award&nbsp;for saving a man's life

 We are proud of Darryl Lee (4D 2021) who raced as a first responder to someone who just had a heart attack.&nbsp;